json-api/json-api/format/index.md

   relationships (described below).
 * `"meta"`: non-standard meta-information about a resource that can not be represented as an attribute or relationship.
+* `"readonly"`: a list of attributes or relationships of the given resource, which cannot be modified by client.

 Here's how an article (i.e. a resource of type "articles") might appear in a document: